brghena/brghena-homepage/pages/projects.md

 a satellite can be determined if it is first characterized on the ground.
 Oculus-ASR has been characterized and has the ability to control and observe its orientation and configuration.
-The Air Force will use our satellite to callibrate their algorithms and enable new advances in space awareness.
+The Air Force will use our satellite to calibrate their algorithms and enable new advances in space awareness.

 <p>
 JPL Cubesat Symposium 2013: